linuxfandudeguy/proxubaum/readme.md

 bun install
 ```

-yes `npm` will probably work.
+yes `npm` will work
-no i will not test it.
+yes i tested it.

 ---